Do Horses Need A Stable?

 Although inherently, your horse might be most comfortable being outdoors 24/7, as an owner we continue to juggle the struggles of maintaining a happy and healthy horse in a convenient way for us.
-It’s important to remember that we demand much more from our four-legged friends than we did in the time before stabling.
+When considering ‘Do Horses Need A Stable’ It’s important to remember that we demand much more from our four-legged friends than we did in the time before stabling.

 - Providing essential protection, stabling offers horse owners the opportunity to always be one step ahead of our ever-changing British weather.
-Ensuring comfort for your horse when natural sheltering their field provide, such as trees and shrubbery just isn’t enough, any space can be the perfect solution to achieving your horses dream stable.
+Ensuring comfort for your horse when the natural sheltering their field provides, such as trees and shrubbery just isn’t enough.
+Any space can be the perfect solution to achieving your horses dream stable.

 - A well-constructed and maintained stable can offer your horse a place of safety that it finds comforting.
 Although horses can bear temperatures significantly lower than humans, it is important that when they seek warmth the opportunity is there.
 Although stables tend to possess the same temperature as the outside, it is the straw bedding, feed, freshwater and protection from chilling wind and snow that they can offer a horse that makes them well worth an investment.
 This teamed with the ability to keep the stable properly ventilated with adequate drainage, clean and as dust-free as possible will secure the health of your horse and let them be the best version of them they can be.